Kaiyuan Temple (Quanzhou): History

-It was originally built in 685 or 686 during the Tang dynasty (618–907).
+It was originally built in 685 or 686 during the Tang dynasty (618–907) and renovated with stone during the Song dynasty.
 The temple situated in the Mulberry garden of landlord Huang Shougong (黄守恭) who was said to dream of a monk begging land from him for building a temple.
 He donated his garden and changed it into a temple with the name of "Lotus Temple" (莲花寺).
 In 738 in the Tang dynasty, it was renamed "Kaiyuan Temple", which is still in use now.

-Behind its main hall "Mahavira Hall", there are some columns with fragments as well is vigraha (idol) of Lord Vishnu from a Vishnu temple built in 1283 by the Tamil Ainnurruvar Valanjiyar Merchant community in Quanzhou.
+Behind its main hall "Daxiongbao Hall", there are some columns with fragments as well is vigraha (icon) of Lord Vishnu from a Vishnu temple built in 1283 by the Tamil Ainnurruvar Valanjiyar Merchant community in Quanzhou.
 The carvings are dispersed across five primary sites in Quanzhou and the neighboring areas.
 They were made in the South Indian style, and share close similarities with 13th-century temples constructed in the Chola Nadu region in Tamil Nadu.
 Nearly all of the carvings were carved with greenish-gray granite, which was widely available in the nearby hills and used in the region's local architecture.
 In 1983, the Kaiyuan Temple was designated as a national temple.

 The Silk trade by sea brought the South Indians to China and the Chinese to Southern Indian ports and it is very likely the Indians took the knowledge of Silk cultivation and fabrics from China back to India.
 China had a significant influence on South India; examples of Chinese fishing nets in Kochi and fine china pottery still referred to as "Chini chatti" or Chinese pot in Tamil.

+Legend

+According to legend, there was a wealthy landlord named Huang Shougong who ran a large mulberry garden.
+One day, while taking a nap, Huang Shougong dreamed of a monk begging him for land to build a temple.
+Although Huang Shougong was usually kind and generous, he was reluctant to donate such a large piece of his property all at once.
+In order to make the monk give up, he came up with an idea and said: "I will only donate seeds if the mulberry tree in the garden blooms white lotus within three days."

+The first two days, everything was normal.
+On the third day, a miracle happened.
+The branches of the lush green mulberry trees in the garden were actually full of white lotus flowers.
+Huang Shougong was touched by the miracle and willingly donated the land to establish a relationship with the temple.
+Therefore, Master Kuang Hu, who presided over the construction of the temple, named it "Lotus Temple".
+Because of this legend, the Main Hall of Kaiyuan Temple was given the elegant name of "Sanglian Dharma Realm" and a plaque with the words "Sanglian Dharma Realm" was hung there.